AndreyB12/PI-AF-SDK-Basic-Samples/README.md

 # PI-AF-SDK-Basic-Samples
 This repository provides self-contained and reproducible samples of basic operations using AF SDK.

-Each example is a separate class and output to the Console.
+Each example is a separate class and outputs to the Console.

 ## Solution contents